 Can you spend time out of the wheelchair?

-Yes, I do in order to travel beyond the home and when I lay in bed, have my hair washed, and use the restroom.
+Yes, I do in order to travel beyond the home and when I lay in bed and use the restroom.
 This involves someone, almost always my husband, leaning over me, squatting, and putting his arms around me, locking his elbows in place tightly against my ribs, and picking me up.
-It is to our great benefit that my weight seldom goes higher than 110 pounds.
+However, particularly strong guys can pick me up and set me down like a baby.
+It is to our great benefit that my weight seldom goes higher than 105 pounds.
 I also have a Hoyer lift that others can use for taking me to the bathroom, but it means I must sit on a harness with a cut-out in the bottom.
-However, I'm now to the point where for any of these operations, I only can be off the vent for a few minutes.
-So, during hair washing and sitting on a toilet I have to get hooked back up to it.
+Also, I have a Multirall lift/track system stretching from our bed past the shower and tub and to the toilet that I can use, although also that would mean using a sling and a strap next to it to carry the vent hung from it.
+Unfortunately, I'm now to the point where for any of these operations, I only can be off the vent for a couple of minutes at most.
+So, during hair washing, sitting on a toilet, and taking a bath I have to get hooked back up to it.

 How do you use the bathroom?

 Fortunately, except when I was unconscious, I do so without a catheter -- a potential source of infection.
-There are three possibilities regarding urination (from the perspective of a female, obviously).
+There are three possibilities regarding urination (from the perspective of a female, obviously), not counting using the lift/track system (which is much like manually being lifted and placed on the toilet).

 One, my husband transfers me to the toilet at intervals throughout each day.
 My toileting routine dictates my clothing choices to some degree.
 Although I don't have any specialty clothing for wheelchair users, we find it easier to manage restroom trips when I wear certain styles of clothing.
 For example, I wear many wrap skirts or short shirts now; the best skirts are neither tight nor clingy in fabric; they must fall easily.
 My husband finds it strains his back less, if no one is around to assist him, when he’s holding me and maneuvering my panties if I wear smaller styles of those as well: a thong or g-string is easiest up and down for him.